-The Sunshine ConspiracyI have been undergoing surgeries for Basal Cell Carcinoma on my face recently, which has been quite distressing.
-What I have found frustrating is the blanket assumption family and medical professionals make, that it has been caused by the sun, that the cancer is a consequence of my spending too much time outdoors.
-Call me stupid, but my instincts were telling me that was not the case.
-I suppose I had read contrary information during the last few years of researching into alternative therapies, of which cancer has been one of the most interesting subjects of debate.
-T.Y Bollinger who presents the nine part docu series ‘The Truth about Cancer’, (TTAC) lost both his mother and father to the disease and made it his mission to interview many practitioners all over the globe to search for the truth.
-Put simply, on the website he concludes that;
+The Sunshine ConspiracyI have recently been undergoing surgeries for basal cell carcinoma on my face, which has been quite distressing.
+I have found frustrating the blanket assumption from family and medical professionals, that it has been caused by the sun, that the cancer is a consequence of my spending too much time outdoors.
+My instincts were telling me this wasn’t the case.
+I had read contrary information during several years spent researching alternative therapies, of which cancer is one of the most interesting subjects for debate.
+TY Bollinger, who presents the nine part documentary series ‘The Truth about Cancer’, (TTAC) lost both his mother and father to the disease and made it his mission to interview many global practitioners to search for the truth.
+Put simply, on the website he concludes that:

-‘Almost three-fourths of the products we examined offer inferior sun protection or contain worrisome ingredients like oxybenzone, a hormone disruptor, or retinyl palmitate, a form of vitamin A that may harm skin.
-And despite scant evidence, the government still allows most sunscreens to claim they help prevent skin cancer.’Crucially it would appear that products containing the minerals zinc or titanium oxide are safer than those containing retinyl palmitate (vitamin A), which has been shown to be carcinogenic when exposed to the sun after topical application.
-Similarly there is a tremendous amount of evidence out there that low vitamin D levels is associated with many different types of cancer, and of course the best and most effective source of vitamin D is the sun.
-Is it possible that we have been fed a load of hype from the cancer and sunscreen industry? (which is of course part of the Big-Pharma industry).
+“Almost three-fourths of the products we examined offer inferior sun protection or contain worrisome ingredients like oxybenzone, a hormone disruptor, or retinyl palmitate, a form of vitamin A that may harm skin.
+And despite scant evidence, the government still allows most sunscreens to claim they help prevent skin cancer.”Crucially, it would appear that products containing the minerals zinc or titanium oxide are safer than those containing retinyl palmitate (vitamin A), which has been shown to be carcinogenic when exposed to the sun after topical application.
+Similarly, there’s a tremendous amount of evidence that low vitamin D levels are associated with many different types of cancer, and the best and most effective source of vitamin D is the sun.
+Is it possible that we’ve been fed hype from the cancer and sunscreen industry?
+(Thich is part of the Big Pharma industry.)
 I had my vitamin D3 (cholecalciferol) levels tested in the UK (through the NHS but paid for personally) and in the USA, and…

-‘You can also get vitamin D from supplements and a small number of foods such as liver, oily fish and eggs are also good source of vitamin D, however, you would need to eat an enormous amount to keep your levels in the desired range.
-The farmed fish typically consumed in the UK may contain less vitamin D content than wild fish and in the UK, cows’ milk is generally not a good source of vitamin D because it isn’t fortified as it is in other countries.
-However, most people should be able to get all the vitamin D they need by eating a healthy balanced diet and by getting some summer sun.’ http://www.preventicum.co.uk/news/vitamin-d-for-cancer-prevention/The UK’s National Osteoporosis Society recommends levels to be higher than what the NHS felt to be adequate at the time of my testing;
+“You can also obtain vitamin D from supplements and foods such as liver, oily fish and eggs are also good sources of vitamin D. However, you would need to eat an enormous amount of these foods to keep your levels in the desired range.
+The farmed fish typically consumed in the UK may contain less vitamin D than wild fish and, in the UK, cows’ milk is generally not a good source of vitamin D because it isn’t fortified like in other countries.
+However, most people should be able to receive all the vitamin D they need by eating a healthy, balanced diet and by getting some summer sun.” http://www.preventicum.co.uk/news/vitamin-d-for-cancer-prevention/The UK’s National Osteoporosis Society recommends levels to be higher than what the NHS considered adequate at the time of my testing:

 Tags: Basel Cell Carcinoma, Bioavailable, Calcium and Potassium, cancer, Cancer and Vitamin D, chronic disease, Chronic Illness, Inflammation, Osteoporosis, Serum blood D3, Sunscreen, Sunshine, Supplements, Vit D, Vit D3, VitaminD